Jakub0627/Wielkie-Rozczarowanie/README.md

 ## Files

 ### main.py
 This program is a GUI application that processes video and audio files.
-It extracts slides from the video, creates a PowerPoint presentation, cuts the video into segments, and transcribes the audio into text files.

 ### audio_recognition.py
 This script provides functions for converting audio files to WAV format and performing speech recognition on them using the Google Speech Recognition API.